What are the best car insurance comparison sites?

 1. Shop around

 This is perhaps the best way to get cheap car insurance.
-Regardless of your circumstances, by shopping around and comparing as many policies as possible you can save yourself hundreds of pounds when you renew your car insurance.
+Regardless of your circumstances, by shopping around on comparison sites and comparing as many policies as possible, you can save yourself hundreds of pounds when you renew your car insurance policy.

 You need to be careful when comparing, as it is important to make sure you compare like-for-like cover.
 Some policies may look cheaper, but when you factor in the lower level of cover you are getting - or significantly higher excess you may have to pay - then it may not be such a great deal.